 - The new dress and fancy “up-do” for the fancy dinner with the fancy boyfriend.
 He thought my dress was inappropriately too low on top and too short on the bottom.
 Huh?
 We ate in silence and went home before dessert.
 Or...

-- The beautiful bouquet of 2-dozen red roses that delivered February 15, (due to an ice storm on Valentines Day) wilted and sad.
-Like me.
+- The beautiful bouquet of 2-dozen red roses that delivered a whole day late, on February 15, (due to an ice storm on Valentines Day) wilted and sad.
+Just like me.

 Which all brings me full circle to my original thought.
-I don’t regret trying to make Valentines Day memorable and romantic in the past, or even in years to come.
-I’ve learned a lot from the younger me and those experiences.
+I don’t regret trying to make Valentines Day memorable and romantic in the past.
+And I can't promise I won't roll out a romantic gesture in years to come.
+But, I’ve learned a lot from the younger me and those experiences.
 And maybe I'm a pessimist…or simply a realist.
-But I stand by my experiences that my fondest and most precious Valentines memories were hardly romantic.
+But I've learned from my experiences that my fondest and most precious Valentines memories were hardly romantic.
 They were genuine and full of love, but not pretentious.
 There was no pressure.
 No over-the-top commercialism.
 Just good old fashioned sweetness.
 I’ll take that ANY day over a fancy expensive dinner, a lukewarm bubble bath or droopy roses.